-We have owned this 1965 PA30 Piper Twin Comanche since the year 2000.
-It has been a great family member.
-It has taken us from coast to coast to boarder to boarder, North South East and West.
-It burns around 16 gallons an hour (8 a side) at around 160kts.
+We have owned this 1965 PA23 Piper Aztec since January 2021.
+It is full of potential and utility for WaterWings.
+It burns around 14 gallons an hour (per side) at around 160kts.
 We are perfectly comfortable in night and IFR conditions having two engines to quell the concerns about losing an engine.
 We have all heard of twin engine planes losing an engine only to have the other engine take its passengers to the scene of the crash.
 This is why we train and train and train.

 This particular Twin Comanche was the first "B" model.
 It was featured in the advertising of the day and was used in figuring out the performance data for the "B" model.
 It was the only "B" model produced in 1965.
 1966 was the first real production year for PA30B.